JaimeValdemoros/haskellMine/README.md

 #haskellMine

-Create executable using 'cabal install'
+Create executable using 'cabal install'.
-Executable is found in './dist/build/'
+Executable is found in './dist/build/'.